ocastejon/linux-kernel-learning/notes/ubuntu-qemu-vm.md

 4. When finished, restart as required and power off

-5. Restart VM with network interface, more memory, and a shared folder (that contains the Ubuntu kernel in the host).
+5. Restart VM with network interface, more memory, and a shared folder.
 Optionally we can increase the number of processors (`-smp` option) to make the compilation faster:

    ```
    qemu-system-x86_64 -drive "file=ubuntu-21.04.qcow2,format=qcow2" -enable-kvm -m 4G -smp 8 -virtfs local,path=.,mount_tag=host0,security_model=mapped,id=host0